-On his way to Lichfield one day Peter (a gentleman who contacted me in the late 1990’s) saw an old lady making her way through a field gate.
+On his way to Lichfield one day Peter (who contacted me in the late 1990’s) saw an old lady making her way through a field gate.
 It was a snowy day, so Peter decided to offer her a lift.
 He stopped his car and made his way to the field.
 The old lady had vanished.
 Looking across the field he could see no sign of her, not even any footprints, he knew then that he had seen a ghost.

 Since writing this story years ago I have discovered that cottages had stood where the old lady crossed the road.
 Boats often moored and unloaded coal and other goods at the spot where she seemingly disappeared.